 Tammy Feenstra Banks, MBA, FACMPE

-Ms. Banks holds a master’s degree in business with a quantitative emphasis from Roosevelt University and a bachelor’s degree in business from Alma College.
-She is a Fellow, American College of Medical Practice (FACMPE), earned the Certified Coding Specialist-Physician-based (CCS-P) designation from the American Health Information Management Association (AHIMA), and has been nationally recognized for her volunteer leadership contributions by the Workgroup for Electronic Data Interchange (WEDI), National Clearinghouse Association, and the Healthcare Administrative Technology Association (HATA).
+She holds a master’s degree in business with a quantitative emphasis from Roosevelt University and a bachelor’s degree in business from Alma College.
+She earned the Fellow, American College of Medical Practice (FACMPE) designation, earned the Certified Coding Specialist-Physician-based (CCS-P) designation from the American Health Information Management Association (AHIMA), and has been nationally recognized for her volunteer leadership contributions by the HHS Office of the National Coordinator (ONC), Workgroup for Electronic Data Interchange (WEDI), Cooperative Exchange (CE), and the Healthcare Administrative Technology Association (HATA).
 Ms. Feenstra Banks was appointed to the Committee in 2020 and serves on the Subcommittee on Standards.